Managing Critical Substances

 - The efforts taken to determine the origin of the minerals used in products

 NI has a responsible sourcing policy to avoid purchasing components that contain minerals obtained from conflict sources.
-NI also contracts with third parties to collect additional details on the sources of NI components containing conflict minerals.
 Moving forward, NI will assess all its new suppliers for their ability to provide reliable data regarding the country of origin for conflict minerals.
 In the event that minerals from conflict sources are found in the NI supply chain, appropriate actions will be taken in a timely manner to resolve the situation.
-NI expects its suppliers to react the same way and has communicated this policy to all suppliers.
+NI expects its suppliers to react in a similar way and has communicated this policy to all suppliers.